tclsteixeira/C-datastructures/README.md

 **Author libcdatastruct:**
 <i>Copyright (c) 2023 Tiago C. Teixeira</i>

-This library includes several data strutures such as arraylist, linked list, circular linked list, double linked list, circular double linked list, hashtable, queue (linked list implementation), stack (linked list implementation), binary search tree, AVL tree.
+This library includes several data strutures such as arraylist, linked list, circular linked list, double linked list, circular double linked list, hashtable, queue (linked list implementation), stack (linked list implementation), binary search tree, AVL tree and red-black tree.
 They are all generic data structures that can store any type of data.

 To execute a demo, please run "main.c" and see the code.